-- Recognize how psychology aids job promotability and improves interpersonal relationships across cultural and national boundaries. - Examine psychology in a wide context of interdisciplinary approaches, covering political overviews, cultural diversity, historical perspectives, and current issues. - Demonstrate how critical observation, experimentation, and empirical reasoning are cornerstones of psychology in part through developing competence in information technology and information literacy. - Apply theory and research in psychology to practical situations and problems. - Effectively communicate psychological concepts and critical thinking in oral and written form (such as research presentations and papers). - Conduct scientific research, including accessing technical information, writing papers and presenting research, and using computers in psychology.
+• Recognize how knowledge of psychology can facilitate career advancement and help people improve their interpersonal relationships across cultural and national boundaries.

+- Examine psychology in a broad context of interdisciplinary approaches that cover political overviews, cultural diversity, historical perspectives, and current issues. - Practice critical observation, experimentation, and empirical reasoning in psychological theory and research. - Apply psychological theory and research to practical situations and problems. - Effectively communicate psychological concepts and critical thinking in oral and written form (such as research presentations and papers). - Conduct scientific research, including accessing technical information, writing papers and presenting research, and using computers in psychology.

-A major in psychology requires the completion of 33 semester hours of coursework in psychology, including 9 semester hours focusing on psychology as a natural science, 9 semester hours focusing on psychology as a social science, and 6 semester hours focusing on psychology as a clinical science.
+A major in psychology requires the completion of 33 semester hours of coursework in psychology, including 9 semester hours in psychology as a natural science, 9 semester hours in psychology as a social science, and 6 semester hours in psychology as a clinical science.
 At least 17 semester hours must be earned in courses numbered 300 or above.
-At least half of the credit for the major must be taken with UMUC.
 Specific course requirements are listed below.

 Psychology Coursework (33 s.h.)
 Required Introductory Courses (9 s.h.)